f2brossi/ansible-apache-swift/README.md

 where necessary replacing each ENV['OS_XXXX'] according to your openstack provider account and credentials.

-This Vagrantfile shows the needed configuration.
+This Vagrantfile extract shows the needed configuration.

 ```ruby
 require 'vagrant-openstack-provider'